Survey logic – Hide questions in a survey

-Hide logic allows you to hide pages, complete questions or specific response alternatives of a question for respondents that match the conditions and rules that you choose.
+Hide logic allows you to hide pages, complete questions, or specific response alternatives where a respondent or their answers do not meet the necessary criteria that you have set.

-Important: To use this logic function, the follow-up question needs to be asked on another page than the original question.
+Important: To use the hide logic function, the follow-up question needs to be asked on a different page to the original question.

-If you have already added logic to your questions, the logic symbol will be shown in green and the existing logic will be listed in the logic screen.
+If you have already added logic to your questions, the logic symbol will appear green and the existing logic will be listed in the logic screen.
 Directly below the existing logic, you can add new logic by clicking Add Logic.
-You can edit existing logic by clicking the existing rule to expand it, or delete by clicking the trash can.
+You can edit existing logic by clicking the existing rule to expand it, or you can delete it by clicking the trash can.

 How to use hide logic?